moyerr/NotificationValues/README.md

 Send and receive typed values with [`NotificationCenter`](https://developer.apple.com/documentation/foundation/notificationcenter).

+## Documentation

+Full documentation for the framework can be found [here](https://moyerr.github.io/NotificationValues/documentation/notificationvalues).

 ## Overview

 This framework provides methods for dealing with strongly typed values in `NotificationCenter`.
 To begin sending values, create a `NotificationKey`, which will define the type of your notification's values: